-We estimate that the net proceeds from the sale of the shares of common stock we are offering will be approximately \$20.3 million, assuming we sell the maximum number of shares offered hereby.
-"Net proceeds" is what we expect to receive after paying the placement agent fee and other expenses of the offering.
-Because there is no minimum offering amount required as a condition to closing this offering, the actual aggregate offering amount, placement fee and proceeds to us, if any, are not presently determinable and may be substantially less than the maximum amount set forth above.
+We estimate that the net proceeds from the sale of the shares of common stock we are offering will be approximately \$29.9 million.
+"Net proceeds" is what we expect to receive after paying the expenses of the offering.

 We intend to add the net proceeds of this offering to our general funds and use them for general corporate purposes, which may include, but are not limited to the purposes set forth in the accompanying prospectus.
 The amounts and timing of our actual expenditures for each purpose may vary significantly depending upon numerous factors, including the status of our product development efforts, regulatory approvals, competition, marketing and sales activities and the market acceptance of any products we introduce.
 Pending such uses, we intend to invest the net proceeds of this offering in investment grade, interest-bearing securities.